Fermi–Walker transport

-Fermi–Walker transport is a process in general relativity used to define a coordinate system or reference frame such that all curvature in the frame is due to the presence of mass/energy density and not to arbitrary spin or rotation of the frame.
+Fermi–Walker transport is a process in general relativity used to define a coordinate system or reference frame such that all curvature in the frame is due to the presence of mass/energy density and not due to arbitrary spin or rotation of the frame.
+It was discovered by Fermi in 1921 and rediscovered by Walker in 1932.

 Fermi–Walker differentiation

 In the theory of Lorentzian manifolds, Fermi–Walker differentiation is a generalization of covariant differentiation.
 In general relativity, Fermi–Walker derivatives of the spacelike vector fields in a frame field, taken with respect to the timelike unit vector field in the frame field, are used to define non-inertial and non-rotating frames, by stipulating that the Fermi–Walker derivatives should vanish.
 In the special case of inertial frames, the Fermi–Walker derivatives reduce to covariant derivatives.